 As a man of extraordinary courage who volunteered for the danger of the trenches and prospect of death, leaving behind his farm and family, he was well aware of the risk and danger.
 He had accepted his fate and knew he would never return.
 John had spent over a year at the front, earned his wound stripe and watched thousands die in the most horrific conditions.
 But he was a courageous and fearless fighter and one of Devons' finest.

 The family couldn’t accept his loss and waited for him for months to come home following the receipt of the letter informing him he was KIA.
 Their loss and grief was unabated.
 They scanned the papers for faces of men who had lost their memory, to no avail.

-Last year I went to the place where John was killed.
-With some professional assistance, I found the part of the last objective where they had stood in their last moments.
-It was in a vast, peaceful, flat field just outside Feuchy, where the Barley whispered and swayed and poppies lining the edges of the field.
-Somewhere on this piece of unremarkable field, lie the bodies of John and his two friends.
+In 2018, I went to the spot where John and his two friends were killed.
+With some professional assistance, I found the position of the last objective and exactly where they had stood in their last moments.
+It was in a vast, peaceful, flat field just outside Feuchy, where Barley whispered and swayed gently and poppies lined the edges of the field.
+Somewhere, still, on this piece of unremarkable field, lie the bodies of John and his two friends.

 My father was named after John by my grandfather, who was John's baby brother.
-He too was sent to the trenches with the Artillery.
-The story of the two boys and their war is within my book The Salcombe Boys.
+Alfie was also sent to the front with the Salcombe RGA HAG, a driver with a 60lb heavy gun.
+The story of the two boys and their war is within my book The Spirit of the Salcombe Boys.